mendix/CameraWidgetForPhoneGap/README.md

 Setting that determines where the image will come from: gallery or the camera.

 ### Image quality
 Be aware that setting this higher will be more taxing and will take longer to upload.
+If quality width and height are both set to `0`, the image will be saved full size.

 #### Quality width
 The width of the image that is eventually stored and send to the application, between 0 and 100.